 The Power of Detaching From Your Thoughts

-The key to meditation for anxiety is to acknowledge that thoughts are happening inside your mind, and yet they have nothing to do with you.
+The key to meditation for anxiety is acknowledging that thoughts are happening inside your mind, yet they have nothing to do with you.
 They are simply happening, just like the beating of your heart and the air moving in and out of your lungs.
-Thus you can simply detach from them and let them go on their way.
+Thus you can detach from them and let them go on their way.

 Achieving Inner Peace

 The goal of achieving inner peace is a process.
 It’s a lifelong journey.
-And it’s important to understand that you will experience a certain amount of anxiety over the course of your life.
+And it’s important to understand that you will experience a certain amount of anxiety throughout your life.
 Fortunately, mindfulness meditation for anxiety can help.

 A Guide to the Benefits of Mindfulness Meditation for Anxiety